 (b) To round down any negative number (-10.8) using INT function type the given function

 Now press enter you will get -11 as a result.
 Decimal places removed from the given number and negative numbers become more negative.

-I hope after reading this guide you can easily use Excel INT Function to and easily round down the given number and remove unwanted decimal places.
+I hope after reading this guide you can easily use INT Function to and easily round down the given number and remove unwanted decimal places.
 If you have any suggestion or query regarding this article then please let me know in the comment box.